collective/plone.app.imagecropping/README.rst

     (so it works in richtext editors too)

 * support archetypes and dexterity content
-  (XXX limitation for dexterity: this will only work for images in AttributeStorage)

 * a cropped image gets stored instead of the scaled image. if you want back the uncropped image scale you'll need to remove the cropped version